balena-io/docs/pages/deployment/wifi.md

 SSID and passphrase are correct.
 If they are, try rebooting with an ethernet cable plugged in, then booting again with just WiFi.

-If neither of these approaches work, please let us know!
+If neither of these approaches work, drop us a line at support@resin.io !

 [custom-network]:/pages/configuration/custom-network.md
 [rpi]:http://www.raspberrypi.org/
 [nano-router]:http://www.amazon.com/TP-LINK-TL-WR702N-Wireless-Repeater-150Mpbs/dp/B007PTCFFW
 [adafruit]:http://www.adafruit.com/products/814